edofrederix/briscola/doc/chapters/0_start.md

 doxygen doc/Doxyfile
 ```

-This requires doxygen and graphviz to be installed.
+This requires doxygen, perl and graphviz to be installed.

 The documentation you are currently reading gives a high-level description of
 the code, its main ideas and how it can be used.
 The table of contents is given